MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

-The constraints at 95\% C.L. on the BH parameters $Y_1$ and and $Y_2$ are listed in Table \ref{tab:Y} for different number of clusters considered in the combined analysis.
-In fig. \ref{fig:lensing1} we show the marginalized posterior distributions of $Y_1$ and $Y_2$ in the case of a single halo.
-In this case, we obtain at 95\% C.L.:
+The constraints at 95\% C.L. on the VS parameters $Y_1$ and and $Y_2$ are listed in Table \ref{tab:Y} for different number of clusters considered in the combined analysis.
+In Fig. \ref{fig:lensing1} we show the marginalized posterior distributions of $Y_1$ and $Y_2$ for a single halo in the sample when $\sim 600$ (red solid lines) and $\sim 100$ (blue dashed lines) tracers are considered in the \textsc{MG-MAMPOSSt} fit, compared with the posteriors from lensing only (green dash-dotted curves).
+Adding the internal kinematics information to the lensing posterior dramatically improves the constraint on $Y_2$ and strongly improves that on $Y_1$.
+For the joint kinematic+lensing analysis of the reference case ($N=600$), we obtain at 95\% C.L.:

-Note that, as before, for $Y_1$ we consider only the upper limit, as the lower bound is still given by the value settled by the stability conditions $Y>-2/3$.
+Note that for $Y_1$ we consider only the upper limit, as the lower bound is still given by the value settled by the stability conditions $Y>-2/3$.

-As expected, the results are consistent with the GR predictions and of the same order of current cosmological bounds on those parameters derived with similar methods.
-In particular, Ref. \citet{Sakstein:2016ggl} obtained constraints of order unity by combining the stacked X-ray surface brightness profiles from the XMM Cluster Surveyand weak lensing profiles from CFHTLenS of 58 clusters at redshift $0.1 < z < 1.2$.
-A much more stringent constraint has been found by \citet{Salzano17} which however worked on a quite different class of models where the potential $\Phi$ and $\Psi$ are modified in terms of one single free parameter $\mathcal{Y}$ (although is still true that $\Phi \ne \Psi$).
-By combining X-rays mass profiles and strong+weak lensing analyses for 18 clusters studied within the CLASH collaboration, they found a very tight bound of $\mathcal{Y}\lesssim 0.16$ at $2\,\sigma$.
-In view of the above results, we remark the following: \begin{itemize} \item Our forecasts are obtained by assuming an ideal situation with perfect control of systematics for both lensing and dynamics analysis. \item The uncertainties considered here are reliable, given the current available data-sets, but slightly optimistic.
-Indeed, high-precision spectroscopic measurements for $\sim 600$ cluster members could be obtained only for a small fraction of observed galaxy clusters.
-Therefore, we consider a more realistic situation of $\sim 100$ tracers in the \emph{MAMPOSSt} fit.
-The results are listed in the fourth and fifth column of Table \ref{tab:Y}.
-As expected, in this case the constraints are much weaker, especially for the parameter $Y_1$ even with a large number of halos $N\gtrsim 15$.
+As expected, our results are consistent with the GR predictions and of the same order of current cosmological bounds on those parameters derived with similar methods.
+In particular, \citet{Sakstein:2016ggl} obtained constraints of order unity on $Y_1$ and $Y_2$ by combining the stacked X-ray surface brightness profiles from the XMM Cluster Surveyand weak lensing profiles from CFHTLenS of 58 clusters at redshift $0.1 < z < 1.2$.
+A much more stringent constraint has been found by \citet{Salzano17} who however worked on a quite different class of models where the potential $\Phi$ and $\Psi$ are modified in terms of one single free parameter $Y_1\equiv Y_2=\mathcal{Y}$ (although is still true that $\Phi \ne \Psi$).
+By combining X-ray mass profiles and strong+weak lensing analyses for 18 clusters studied within the CLASH collaboration, they found a very tight upper limit of $\mathcal{Y}\lesssim 0.16$ at $2\,\sigma$.